Al Wakrah (municipality)

-Al Wakrah Municipality (also spelled Al Wakra Municipality; بلدية الوكرة Baladīyat al-Wakrah) is a municipality of Qatar bordered by the municipalities of Doha and Al Rayyan.
+Al Wakrah Municipality (بلدية الوكرة, also spelled Al Wakra Municipality) is a municipality of Qatar bordered by the municipalities of Doha and Al Rayyan.
 The municipal seat is Al Wakrah city.

 Etymology

 A mosque in the central square of Traina.

 The municipality was named after the city of Al Wakrah, which derives its name from the Arabic word wakar, which roughly translates to "bird nest".
 According to the Ministry of Municipality and Environment, this name was given in reference to a nearby hill which accommodated the nests of several birds.

 History

 On 17 July 1972, the creation of the municipalities of Ar Rayyan, Al Wakrah, Al Khawr and Thakhira, Al Shamal, and Umm Salal were issued.
 This law identified Al Wakrah Municipality as a legal district.
 The municipal board has a president and four members.
 The current president of the Municipal board is Mansour Ajran Al-Buainain.

 Geography

-The southern end of Al Wakrah is characterized by dense sand sheets sand dunes.
+The southern end of Al Wakrah is characterized by dense sand dunes.
 Unlike northern Qatar where most areas lie close to sea level, much of the southern and central portions of Al Wakrah are 40 to 60 m above sea level.
 Water is scarce in most areas as the water table is relatively low.
 Although there are some depressions, they are rare when compared to northern Qatar.
 Furthermore, the southern groundwater is often saline.
 As a result, permanent settlements were few and far between, with some exceptions being found at Al Kharrara, Traina and Al Furayah north of Khor Al Adaid.